benjamincrozat/sevalla-template-laravel/README.md

 - Assets are compiled with Vite
 - Laravel caches are warmed
 - The web process starts on the assigned `$PORT`
+- Your database is migrated
+- Your scheduler and queue worker are started

 ## Custom PHP settings via `.user.ini`